5 tips for managing workplace change

 When facing change, the desire to resist and feelings of worry or fear are perfectly normal reactions.
 This isn’t something you can just switch off.
 Many people therefore understandably suffer from stress and anxiety when faced with change that ends up being detrimental to their wellbeing.
 That’s why it’s important to reach out for support where you can.

-Help@hand,* the health and wellbeing app from Unum, offers access to video mental health support from qualified mental health professionals on your smartphone.
+Help@hand,* the health and wellbeing app from Unum, offers unlimited access to video mental health support from qualified mental health professionals on your smartphone.
 You can speak to them about issues such as anxiety, stress or depression, including that arising from changes at work.

 5. Take care of your wellbeing